abstractguy/TSO_project/README.md

 ## Portable and enhanced servomotor libraries for Arduino in C++
 <img src="documentation/doc/bicubic_interpolation.gif" width="640"/>
 The firmware is portable across Arduino boards (it runs on AVR, SAM, SAMD, NRF52, STM32F4, ESP32 and ESP32-S2 microcontrollers).
 This is because the servomotors have been made portable for the original Arduino Servo library.
 In addition, the ESP32Servo library is automatically selected with the board manager; the above-named architectures will be automatically selected during this step.
-A slowmove extension was added to AVR, enabling movement easing and bicubic interpolation (shown by the *.gif above).
+A slowmove extension was added to AVR, enabling movement easing with bicubic interpolation (shown by the *.gif above).
 See below for more explanations.

 [software/arduino-1.8.13/portable/sketchbook/libraries/Servo/readme.md and software/arduino-1.8.13/portable/sketchbook/libraries/ESP32Servo/README.md](https://github.com/abstractguy/TSO_project/tree/master/software/arduino-1.8.13/portable/sketchbook/libraries/ESP32Servo/README.md)

 ## ArduCAM Camarray or Raspberry Pi camera v2.1 (your choice, but the RPi cam is less expansive and requires less installs)
 <img src="documentation/doc/arducam_camarray.jpg" width="640"/>
 <img src="documentation/doc/raspberry-pi-camera-module-v2_1.jpg" width="640"/>
-An automated installation procedure and seemless handling for the driver code, all compatible with V4L2 and Gstreamer frameworks, allowing faster, easier and interchangeable inference using images, videos, a few network streaming protocols, V4L2-supported cameras (MIPI, USB, etc), etc., all accessible using the same interface.
+An automated installation procedure and seemless handling for the driver code, all compatible with V4L2 and Gstreamer frameworks, allowing faster, easier and interchangeable inference tests using images, videos, a few network streaming protocols, V4L2-supported cameras (MIPI, USB, etc), etc., all accessible using the same interface.

 ## Custom uARM GCODE-based serial port controller in Python-3.7
 <img src="documentation/doc/gcode_flowchart.png" width="640"/>